aosabook/500lines/pedometer/chapter.md

 ### Filtering

 Let's start with the last method in our class, `chebyshev_filter`, which implements the low-pass and high-pass Chebyshev filters.
-The first parameter it expects, `input_data`, is an array containing the time series we want filtered.
-The `coefficients` parameter expects a hash with two keys, `alpha` and `beta`, each of which contains the coefficients to be used in the formula.
+It expects a time series as the `input_data` parameter, and a hash containing alpha and beta coefficients as the `coefficients` parameter.
 The constants `GRAVITY`, `SMOOTHING`, and `HIGHPASS` will be passed into `coefficients`.
-The `chebyshev_filter` method returns an array containing the resulting time series.
+The `chebyshev_filter` method returns an array containing the filtered time series.

 We implement the low-pass filter in code by first instantiating an `output_data` array with zeros at index 0 and 1, so that the equation has initial values to work with.
 Then, we loop through the remaining indices of the `input_data` time series, apply the formula at each turn, and append the result to `output_data`, returning `output_data` when the loop is complete.